vinod-desai/SearchAll/README.md

 # SearchAll
-Search Yahoo, Bing, Wkipedia at one click and view search results in one place.
+Search Yahoo, Bing, Wkipedia at one click and view search results in one page.

 ## Application Screenshots